R0GUEEE/PlumeImpactor/README.md

 - Simple customization options for the app.
 - Generates P12 for SideStore/AltStore to use, similar to how Altserver works.
 - Automatically populate pairing files for specific apps like SideStore, Antrag, and Protokolle.
-- Proper* entitlement handling and can register app plugins.
+- Almost *Proper* entitlement handling and can register app plugins.

 ## Download